PROFESSIONAL EDUCATION CERTIFICATES

-Learn the Key Skills Needed to Scale Up Battery InnovationsThis four-day course covers the fundamentals of battery cell manufacturing, giving you an understanding of energy storage technologies and teaching you the skills to scale up battery innovations at your organization.
+Learn the fundamentals of battery cell manufacturing.
+Understand energy storage technologies and learn the skills to scale up innovation.
 Through hands-on sessions in the University of Michigan Battery Lab and instruction from faculty and industry experts, you will gain exposure to the aspects of building a battery from start to finish.

 - Introduction to Battery Design and Safety